This review was written for our first shootout of the complete ballet in 2012.

 Production and Engineering

-I believe though have not been able to confirm that James Walker was the producer, Roy Wallace the engineer for these sessions from 1958 in Geneva’s glorious sounding Victoria Hall.
+I believe, though have not been able to confirm, that James Walker was the producer and Roy Wallace the engineer for these sessions from 1958 in Geneva’s glorious-sounding Victoria Hall.
 It’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording.

-This is the kind of record that will make you want to take all your heavy vinyl classical pressings and put them in storage.
+These are the kind of records that will make you want to take all your heavy vinyl classical pressings and put them in storage.
 None of them, I repeat not a single one of them, can ever begin to sound the way this record sounds.